renerocksai/rrisc/docs/asm.md

 - `.lst` - the most interesting one, mixing your source code with generated machine code
 - `.sym` - the symbol table you saw when running the program
-- `.coe` - a .coe file for use in Vivado
+- `.coe` - a coefficient file for use in Vivado
 - `.bin` - a binary file containing the machine code
-- `.bit` - a text file with one byte of the machine code per line, in binary notation.
-Useful for integratio as `std_logic_vector` array in VHDL
+- `.bit` - a text file with 8 bytes of the machine code per line, in binary notation.
+Useful for integration as `std_logic_vector` array in VHDL

 The most interesting output file to look at is probably the `.lst` file: